rkweehinzmann/user-documentation/docs/datasets/Publishing.md

 ## Publish with DOI registeration

-The user can select one or several datasets for DOI (**Digital Object Identifier**) registration which means that a record in DataCite, a DOI provider, will be made that points to a DESY landing page.
+The user can select one or several datasets for DOI (**Digital Object Identifier**) registration producing a record in DataCite, a DOI provider, pointing to a local detailed landing page.
 SciCat offers a DataCite conform schema during the workflow.
-Any data that is known to the data catalog can be published.
-The publication workflow does the following:
+Any data that is known to the data catalog can be published and the publication workflow goes as follows:

 1. The logged in user can define a **set** of datasets to be published.
-2. That person assigns metadata relevant to the publication of the datasets, such as title, author (currently the name(s) under 'Creator'), abstract etc. One can work on it at a later stage, too and re-edit the registration.
+2. That user assigns metadata relevant to the publication of the datasets, such as title, author (currently the name(s) under 'Creator'), abstract etc. One can work on it at a later stage, too and re-edit the registration.
 Note, that **no** editing will be allowed once the registration request has been sent.
 3. A DOI is assigned to the published data which can e.g. be used to link from a journal article to the data.
 4. It makes the data publicly available by providing a detailed _landing page_ that describes the data.
 5. It publishes the DOI to the worldwide DOI system from Datacite.